gnotomista/3d_coverage_control/README.md

 # 3d_coverage_control
-Lloyd's algorithm for multi-agent coverage control in 3D
+Implementation of Lloyd's algorithm for multi-agent coverage control in 3D.